2024 MLB All-Star team reactions: Gunnar Henderson, Paul Skenes lead wave of first-timers

 Paul Skenes, Pirates (1st)

 Skenes is the first player in MLB history to make the All-Star team after being drafted first overall the previous year.
-He is scintillating, exhilarating and must-see TV.
+He is scintillating, exhilarating, must-see TV.

 Chris Sale, Braves (8th)

-It’s been a bounce-back year for the veteran lefty in his first season with Atlanta.
-A 2.71 ERA in 99 2/3 innings with 127 punch-outs has him in the mix to start for the National League.
+It has been a bounce-back year for the veteran lefty in his first season with Atlanta.
+A 2.71 ERA in 99 2/3 innings with 127 punchouts has him in the mix to start for the National League.

 Zack Wheeler, Phillies (2nd)